Steam locomotive: Britain

 The earliest railways employed horses to draw carts along rail tracks.
 In 1784, William Murdoch, a Scottish inventor, built a small-scale prototype of a steam road locomotive in Birmingham.
 A full-scale rail steam locomotive was proposed by William Reynolds around 1787.
-An early working model of a steam rail locomotive was designed and constructed by steamboat pioneer John Fitch in the US during 1794.
-Some sources claim Fitch's model was operable already by the 1780s and that he demonstrated his locomotive to George Washington.
-His steam locomotive used interior bladed wheels guided by rails or tracks.
-The model still exists at the Ohio Historical Society Museum in Columbus, US.
 The authenticity and date of this locomotive is disputed by some experts and a workable steam train would have to await the invention of the high-pressure steam engine by Richard Trevithick, who pioneered the use of steam locomotives.